JordanChoo/big-crawler-ips/README.md

 - `bqDataset`: The name of your BigQuery dataset
 - `bqTable`: The name of your table in BigQuery
 - `gServiceAccount`: Your Google Cloud Service Account
+- `kgKey`: A unique identifier to "authenticate" incoming HTTP requests

 ## How It Works
 Once the function is deployed as a Google Cloud Function that is triggered via cron job HTTP request, the function then: